+Legal fees in the SEND sector have reached rare levels as more parents seek professional representation to secure basic classroom support.
+Bridget Phillipson argued that the financial burden on the taxpayer is exacerbated by firms that encourage parents to pursue aggressive litigation.
+Many specialized solicitors charge thousands of pounds for a single tribunal case, often marketing their services through social media and parent support groups.
+Phillipson suggested that these firms rely on maintaining a high level of conflict to justify their billable hours.
+The Department for Education has observed a surge in legal challenges even when local authorities offer reasonable compromises.
+This trend has led to a multibillion-pound deficit across various council education budgets.
+Phillipson wants to see these funds directed toward frontline teaching rather than specialized legal firms.
 In fact, data from the Ministry of Justice shows that the number of SEND appeals registered annually has increased fivefold over the last decade.
-Local authorities in England spent over £100 million on legal battles and tribunal preparations in the last fiscal year alone.
+Local authorities in England spent over GBP 100 million on legal battles and tribunal preparations in the last fiscal year alone.
 This spending does not include the cost of the actual support eventually provided to the children.
 Critics of the current legal industry argue that the focus has shifted from the child's needs to the technicalities of the law.
 Some lawyers specialize in finding procedural errors in local authority assessments to force a favorable ruling.
+Phillipson asserted that such tactics do not improve the quality of education but merely redistribute a finite pool of resources.
+The government now plans to implement stricter guidelines on how legal representatives can participate in these education cases.

 To that end, the Department for Education is moving toward a national system of standards that will dictate exactly what support a child should receive based on their diagnosis.
 This approach aims to remove the subjectivity that often leads to legal disputes.
 If a parent knows exactly what their child is entitled to, the theory suggests they will be less likely to hire a solicitor to argue for more.
 For instance, the new guidelines will specify the number of hours of speech and language therapy required for various levels of need.

-Phillipson believes this clarity will disarm the legal professionals who currently profit from the ambiguity of the law.
+Phillipson believes this clarity will disarm the legal professionals who profit from the ambiguity of the law.
 The government is also looking at introducing mandatory mediation before a case can reach a tribunal.
 The mediation would involve independent facilitators rather than legal advocates to find a compromise between the school and the family support system.

 By contrast, the legal community has reacted with indignation to Phillipson's accusations of profit-seeking.
 Specialized solicitors argue that they are often the last line of defense for children whose legal rights are being ignored by the state.
 They point out that the 96 percent success rate at tribunals is clear evidence that local authorities are consistently making the wrong decisions.
 If the councils followed the law in the first place, the lawyers would have no cases to take.

 Solicitors also highlight that legal aid for SEND cases has been severely restricted, meaning many firms take on cases for lower fees than they would in other sectors.
-They argue that the complexity of the law, not a desire for profit, necessitates professional legal help.
-One solicitor noted that managing the 300-page SEND Code of Practice is impossible for most parents without assistance.
-The legal profession maintains that they are simply upholding the 2014 Act.

 "move the system away from the very adversarial system that we have, where parents have had to fight so hard for support"

 Parents' groups have also expressed concern that the Education Secretary's comments will stigmatize those who seek legal help.
 For one, many families have spent years fighting for a diagnosis, only to be told by their local council that there is no money for support.
 In turn, these parents feel that they have no choice but to hire a professional to represent their child's interests.
 The Association of School and College Leaders itself has noted that schools are caught in the middle of these legal battles.
+Headteachers often support the parents' requests for more funding but are told by the local authority that the budget is empty.

 Should the state be permitted to blame its own procedural incompetence on the professionals who highlight it?
 Bridget Phillipson's attack on the legal profession is a classic example of governmental gaslighting, shifting the blame for a broken system onto the individuals who are forced to handle its wreckage.
 The reality is that parents do not hire expensive lawyers because they enjoy litigation; they hire them because local authorities have become experts in the art of administrative stalling.
 When 96 percent of tribunal cases are won by parents, the problem is not the lawyers.